freeCodeCamp/guide/src/pages/tools/calculators/tip-calculator/index.md

 ---
 ## Tip Calculator

-Tip Calculator is a calculator that calculates a tip based on the percentage of the total bill amount the user chooses in accordance with the service provided.
+A Tip Calculator is a calculator that calculates a tip based on the percentage of the total bill.

-## Step 1 HTML :
+## Step 1 - HTML:

-We create a form in order to enter the preferred amount.
+We create a form in order to enter the preferred amount:

 ```html
 <!doctype html>
 <html lang="en">